DTVasques/Plants-Taxonomy/Distribution Maps.md

 <img width="536" alt="Screen Shot 2022-05-18 at 12 50 08" src="https://user-images.githubusercontent.com/62867510/168953490-95898b4a-a164-4d5f-8859-cc0003d9d0ed.png">

 Obs1: download GBIF occurrence data for these species; this may take a long time if there are many data points!

 Obs2: "hasCoordinate" argument allows you to filter only data with GPS (latitude, longitude) information.

 Obs3: "limit" argument allows you to select how many datapoints you wish to download from the records available.

-## take a look at the downloaded data:
+## Take a look at the downloaded data:
 > gbif_data

-## check how the data are organized:
+## Check how the data are organized:
 > names(gbif_data)
 >
 > names(gbif_data[[myspecies[1]]])